-Ronald was re-elected in 1970, but choose not to seek a third term.
-One of Ronald’s greatest frustrations while governor was his lack of ability to enforce capital punishment, which he strongly supported.
+He was re-elected in 1970, but choose not to seek a third term.
+One of Ronald’s greatest frustrations while the governor was his lack of ability to enforce capital punishment, which he strongly supported.
 Only one execution was carried out during his time as governor.
-Ronald’s inability to carry out executions was largely due to the California Supreme Court ruling that invalidated all death sentences issued prior to 1972.
+Ronald’s inability to carry out executions was largely due to a California Supreme Court ruling that invalidated all death sentences issued before 1972.
 That ruling was later overturned by a constitutional amendment.

-President Reagan was 69 years of age at the time he was elected, making him the oldest elected president at the time.
-Current President, Donald Trump, has since surpassed him, as President Trump was 70 years of age when elected.
-Reagan pursued issues that reflected his personal belief in individual freedoms.
+President Ronald Reagan pursued issues that reflected his personal belief in individual freedoms.
 During his time in office, Ronald reinvigorated the American economy, decreased reliance upon the government, and continually advocated for prayer in school, later calling for a moment of silence, to be reinstated (it had been banned by the Supreme Court in 1962).

-Sixty-nine days into his first term, on March 30, 1981, Ronald was outside of the Washington Hilton Hotel, when he was shot at by John Hinckly, Jr., who thought doing so would impress actress Jodie Foster.
+Sixty-nine days into his first term, on March 30, 1981, President Ronald Reagan was outside of the Washington Hilton Hotel, when he was shot at by John Hinckly, Jr., who thought doing so would impress actress Jodie Foster.
 John fired six times.
-He hit White House Press Secretary James Brady in the head, leaving him paralyzed.
-James ultimately died in 2014, from causes directly linked to the shooting.
-Police Officer Thomas Delahanty was struck in the back of the neck as he protected Ronald.
-Secret Service Agent Timothy McCarthy was struck in the abdomen as he covered Ronald.
+He hit White House Press Secretary James Brady in the head, leaving him paralyzed and leading to his death in 2014.
+Police Officer Thomas Delahanty was struck in the back of the neck as he protected the president.
+Secret Service Agent Timothy McCarthy was struck in the abdomen as he covered President Ronald Reagan.
 One bullet hit the window of the building across the street and another bullet hit the bullet-resistant glass of the presidential limousine.
 The final bullet ricocheted off the side of the limousine and hit the underarm of Ronald’s left arm, grazed a rib, and lodged in his lung, approximately one inch from his heart.

 In addition to domestic economic problems and the War on Drugs, Ronald also faced international problems, such as the Cold War, attacks on American troops in Beirut as part of the Lebanese Civil War, a Marxist-Leninist takeover in Grenada, a bombing in Libya, the Iran-Contra affair, and an attempt to end communism by challenging Mikhail Gorbachev to “tear down this wall!” referencing the Berlin Wall.

-After Ronald left office, Ronald continued to speak on behalf of the republican party.
-At the dedication to the Ronald Reagan Presidential Library, five presidents and six first ladies were in attendance, the first time five president were gathered in a single location.
+After Ronald left office, he continued to speak on behalf of the republican party.
+At the dedication to the Ronald Reagan Presidential Library, five presidents and six first ladies were in attendance, the first time five presidents were gathered in a single location.
 In 1994, Ronald was formally diagnosed with Alzheimer’s disease.
-Some have questioned whether Ronald was beginning to show signs while president.
-His doctors have denied such allegations, saying he only began to show signs two years earlier.
 Ronald died of pneumonia at his home in Bel Air, California on June 5, 2004, at the age of 93.
-At the time of his death, he was the longest living President, surpassing James Adams, although Ronald has since also been surpassed.
+At the time of his death, he was the longest living President, surpassing John Adams, although Ronald has since also been surpassed.
 At his burial site is inscribed the words he stated at the opening of his library: “I know in my heart that man is good, that what is right will always eventually triumph and that there is a purpose and worth to each and every life.”